 Emergency accommodation provided should be suitable for you and your household.
 Inform the council and get advice as soon as possible if you have problems in emergency accommodation, for example, if you are being harassed by other residents.

 If you are offered somewhere that you don't think is suitable, tell the council why you don't think it is suitable.
 In practice, it would have to be very unsuitable before you could successfully challenge the council about it.

-If the council doesn't offer you anything else, get advice from a housing adviser.
+Get advice from a housing adviser if the council doesn't offer you anything else.
 An adviser may be able to help you to convince the council that you should be offered something more suitable for your needs.